What’s new in GraphAware Hume 2.10: Commenting, data distribution, a new documentation portal and much more!

 Leverage the full capacity of a team through Sharing

-Great work and insights are seldom achieved in isolation: teams of analysts and data scientists consist of highly skilled individuals who often specialize in specific questions.
+Great work and insights are seldom achieved in isolation: teams of analysts and data scientists consist of highly skilled individuals who often specialise in specific questions.
 When collaboration between team members is facilitated, the quality of insights improves significantly.

-Hume 2.10 introduces two ways to collaborate: Sharing Snapshots and Temporary Visualisation.
+GraphAware Hume 2.10 introduces two ways to collaborate: Sharing Snapshots and Temporary Visualisation.

-Snapshots provide a view on a particular data set that is fixed in time: it is literally a snapshot of the data.
-By being static, a Snapshot is the perfect means of preserving evidence uncovered during exploration and analysis.
-This evidence often needs to be shared with others.
-With Comments it is now also possible to add text, images or links to the Snapshot or specific entities in it.
+With Comments, it is now also possible to add text, images or links to the Snapshot or specific entities in it.
 Others can reply to comments.
 This way, Snapshots become a tool for collaboration on evidence and findings that are fixed in time and not subject to permanent data changes.

 In this video, you can see how a Snapshot is shared and accessed by another user.
 The owner of the Snapshot can see who has accessed it and can revoke access.

 Temporary Visualisations let users share a full Visualisation with another user via a URL.
 This enables users to start a new investigation in the same data set.
 Temporary Visualisations can be used for two days.
 If the analysis is completed by then, the Visualisation will be inaccessible.
-If the work should be continued, the VIsualisation can be saved and will become permanent until deleted manually.
+If the work should be continued, the Visualisation can be saved and will become permanent until deleted manually.

 In this video, you can see how a Temporary Visualisation is created and accessed by another user.
 The user starts exploration and saves the Visualisation.